chaseruskin/orbit/docs/src/6_commands/5_edit.md

 ## __OPTIONS__

 `--ip <pkgid>`
-      The PKGID to look up the ip under DEV_PATH
+      The ip to find in the development state

 `--editor <editor>`
       The command to open the requested text-editor